Margarita Konenkova – Einstein’s last love

 When the World War II ended Margarita and Sergei Konnenkov left the USA.
 Einstein gave Margarita his gold watch as a farewell present.

-Margarita died from exhaustion in 1980 in Moscow, much later than Einstein and her husband.
+Margarita died from exhaustion in 1980 in Moscow.

 Yury Sushko wrote a book about Einstein’s favorite woman.